Kendrick Bourne

-Kendrick Bourne (born August 4, 1995) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
+Kendrick Bourne (born August 4, 1995) is an American professional football wide receiver for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the Eastern Washington Eagles and signed with the San Francisco 49ers as an undrafted free agent in 2017.
 Bourne has also played for the New England Patriots.

+Early life

+Bourne was born on August 4, 1995, in Portland, Oregon to an African-American father and a Samoan mother.
+He played high school football at the Milwaukie Academy of the Arts in Milwaukie, Oregon.

 College career

 Bourne attended and played college football at Eastern Washington from 2013 to 2016.